isomerpages/moe-sacss/_student-support/Sexuality Education.md

 | Mass Talk by HPB appointed vendor    | •	Raise awareness and provide knowledge on: a)	Infectious diseases (STIs and HIV): what it is, how it spreads, how to prevent infection mainly through ABC (abstinence, being faithful, correct, and consistent condom use). b)	Managing relationships and risky situations in a healthy way. | Term 3 Week 6     |
 | Classroom-based Lesson | •	Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making | Term 3 Week 6 |

+**Information for Parents**

+10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

+11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed via Parent’s Gateway, and is also accessible [here](https://go.gov.sg/2024opt-out) .

+Please complete the online opt-out form by the following dates:

+* Secondary 1: 26th July 2024
+* Secondary 2: 5th July 2024
+* Secondary 3: 12th April 2024
+* Secondary 4 & 5: 1st February 2024

+13. Parents can contact the school at 6449 0616 or email the school at sacss@moe.edu.sg for a discussion or to seek clarification about the school’s sexuality education programme.